noahbliss/mortar/README.md

 ## Reboot and ensure that the new EFI file boots correctly.
 Exactly what it says.
 If you opted against/efibootmgr failed to automatically install the boot entry, you should now add the EFI to your BIOS's boot list.

-## (more to come)
-High level of the rest of the steps:
+## Set up Secure Boot

- - Measure TPM PCR values and store for later comparison.
+Measure TPM PCR values and store for later comparison.
  - TPM2: `tpm2_pcrlist` Look at 7 and 1 especially.
- - Install secureboot keys and enable secureboot.

 Reboot into the BIOS:
  - Put a password on the BIOS.